Conflict / Asia-Pacific

 Proxy Network

-Kuomintang opposition channels provide Beijing with a domestic political access layer that translates cross-strait outreach into legislative obstruction.
+Kuomintang opposition channels provide Beijing with a domestic political access layer inside Taiwan's legislature.

-North Korea provides diplomatic reinforcement for Beijing's Taiwan position and consolidates a China-centered regional signaling network that amplifies PRC.
+North Korea provides diplomatic reinforcement for Beijing's Taiwan sovereignty position in multilateral forums and absorbs strategic attention.

 PRO-PRC